tomhoper/dygiepp/dw-experiments/2020-09-04/README.md

 ## Experiment description

-- Preprocess Tom's event annotations as described in [annotation notse from Tom](#annotation-notes-from-tom)
+- Preprocess Tom's event annotations as described in [annotation notes from Tom](#annotation-notes-from-tom)
 - Split into train, dev, test.
 - Train event extraction model (using BioMedRoberta and PubMedBert).
 - Evaluate results.